YamanSD/QR-IO/README.md

 - Easy-to-use C++ interface.
 - Utilizes the OpenCV library for image processing and QR code generation.
 - Generates high-quality QR code images.
-- Supports the most efficient encoding.
+- Supports the most efficient encoding for all strings that are either pure Kanji or do not contain any Kanji.
-- Supports automatic numeric, alphanumeric, & byte encoding.
+- Supports automatic encoding.
 - Supports manual ECI usage.
 - Supports manual structured append without ECI.
-- Supports manual Kanji encoding.

 ## Upcoming features